dikortis/LetsTalkETC/Episodes/Episode_2.md

-it but the stream drop because there were too many people trying to watch their was like 3500 people I'm trying to watch a stream at the time um it went
+it but the stream drop because there were too many people trying to watch their was like 3500 people I'm trying to watch a stream at the time it went

 **Elaine:**
-well I I met Roy who is uh I guess leading the Chinese speaking community over there for et Cie I got to learn a bit about like BTCC and how they make decisions about what I guess coins to list on their exchanges and I'm I'm guessing that one of the main concerns that they have right now regarding ET c or etherium is that the clients are still for the block chains are still a little bit unstable and subject to multiple Forks
+well I met Roy who is  I guess leading the Chinese speaking community over there for ETC I got to learn a bit about like BTCC and how they make decisions about what I guess coins to list on their exchanges and  I'm guessing that one of the main concerns that they have right now regarding ETC or ethereum is that the clients are still for the blockchains are still a little bit unstable and subject to multiple Forks

 **Carlo Vicari:**
-yeah yeah I know what you mean um I'm glad we're taking kind of a security first approach to things as opposed to move fast break things which is a little bit of a different mantra so I'm glad we're we're taking that approach um
+yes I know what you mean I'm
+glad we're taking kind of a security first approach to things as opposed to move fast break things which is a little bit of a different mantra so I'm glad we're taking that approach
-Christian I want to ask you also about just along those lines with the the unstable pneus of the chains potentially and what we're doing going forward with security first and kind of how that plays into the the Asian community international community in North
+Christian I want to ask you also about just along those lines with the the unstable pneus of the chains potentially and what we're going forward with security first and kind of how that plays into the the Asian community international community in North
-American South American European communities going forward for et Cie
+American South American European communities going forward for ETC

 **Christian Seberino:**
-yeah I think I can feel their pain as a famous politician said I nobody likes hard forks and so if there's people in the Asian community that aren't too happy about that but it's really no I'm sure Elaine would agree that you just there's nothing you could do about certain rights um sometimes you have to hard fork the denial of service vulnerabilities we have to hard for it there's just no way around that the way this will all play out hopefully is that we will get most of the hard Forks out of the way now and then going forward they'll they'll be less and less it may be eventually you know one every couple years if that and that that's just the nature of software I'm hoping that that's how it turns out that's what I'm gonna suming is gonna happen
+yes I think I can feel their pain as a famous politician said I nobody likes hard forks and so if there's people in the Asian community that aren't too happy about that but it's really no I'm sure Elaine would agree that you just there's nothing you could do about certain sometimes you have to hard fork the denial of service vulnerabilities we have to hard for it there's just no way around that the way this will all play out hopefully is that we will get most of the hard Forks out of the way now and then going forward they'll and less it may be eventually you know one every couple years if that and that's just the nature of software I'm hoping that that's how it turns out that's what I'm gonna suming is gonna happen